Your Face Sounds Familiar (Philippine TV series) season 3: Impact of the COVID-19 pandemic on the season

-Due to the then-continuing impacts of the COVID-19 pandemic in the Philippines, the show implemented several health and safety protocols in the studio to ensure the safety of the artists, crew and staff from COVID-19.
-The show also entails a nearly week-long lock-in taping set-up to produce three weeks of episodes per taping cycle, being taped without any studio audience.
+As the season was held during the COVID-19 pandemic in the Philippines, which caused the country to go into various forms of community quarantine, the show implemented several health and safety protocols in the studio to ensure the safety of the artists, crew and staff from the threat of COVID-19.
+The show also entailed a lock-in taping set-up to produce three weeks of episodes per taping cycle, being taped without any studio audience admitted inside the studio.
 Instead, a virtual audience via Zoom is admitted instead while using artificial crowd noise, while Darren Espanto and AC Bonifacio hosted the online companion show through Remote work also via Zoom.

-Following the sudden surge of COVID-19 cases in the Greater Manila Area caused by the UK (B.1.1.7) COVID-19 variant (later known as the Alpha Variant), which resulted in a reimposition of the enhanced community quarantine in the aforementioned areas, the show temporarily suspended tapings of new episodes during the said period, and Director's cut versions of several past episodes of the season were aired instead on April 4, 10 and 11.
-The show’s taping of new episodes resumed on April 14, 2021, while rehearsals for the third taping cycle started on April 12, 2021, following the downgrade to modified enhanced community quarantine.
+In late March 2021, a surge of COVID-19 cases in the Greater Manila Area caused by the Alpha and Beta variants of the said virus resulted in a reimposition of the enhanced community quarantine in the aforementioned areas from March 29 to April 11, 2021, which caused the show to temporarily suspended tapings of new episodes in compliance with the community quarantine guidelines during the said period, and Director's cut versions of several past episodes of the season were aired instead on April 4, 10 and 11.

+The show's taping of new episodes resumed on April 14, 2021, while rehearsals for the third taping cycle started on April 12, 2021, following the downgrade to modified enhanced community quarantine.

 After six weeks of being part of the show, Jhong Hilario, one of the contestants, chose to quit the show due to the pandemic.
 He mentioned that he made the decision for the wellbeing of his newborn baby, as babies are among those who are susceptible to the coronavirus.
+At the time of his withdrawal, he had 107 points, having won weeks 1 and 2.

-Geneva Cruz was also unable to work for three weeks (Week 7-9) due to her exposure to COVID-19.
-This occurred after her mother was confirmed to have contracted the virus and subsequently died.
+On April 18, 2021, Geneva Cruz was also unable to perform on the third taping cycle, which spanned three weeks of airing (Week 7–9) due to her exposure to COVID-19 at the time of the third taping cycle.
+This occurred after her mother was confirmed to have contracted the virus and subsequently died afterwards.
+She returned to the competition on Week 10, with Toni Braxton being her icon to impersonate upon returning.